Walking through the small streets in the old town of Bukhara you get the feeling that nothing has changed in this city for centuries.

 Also, travelling from Khiva to Bukhara has become much easier with the new high speed train between the two cities.

 Bukhara has daily trains to Samarkand (2-3 hrs) and Tashkent (5-6 hrs) as well as trains that run to Khiva (6 hrs) and Nukus about 3 times a week.
+Read more in my post about how to travel by train in Uzbekistan.

 By Bus or shared taxi